jbruchon/libjodycode/README.md

 pieces of code synced became more annoying, the decision was made to combine all of them into a single reusable shared library.

+As of v1.1, string_malloc is deprecated and will be removed in API v2.
+Do not use it.
+It's slower than regular malloc() in most tests.

 Please consider financially supporting continued development of libjodycode using the links on my home page (Ko-fi, PayPal, SubscribeStar, Flattr, etc.):